stilt0n/monkey-interpreter-go/README.md

 I've added a server package so that this repl can be run on a server.
 That way I can hopefully build a basic web text editor.

+## Organization

+There are two main packages:

+- `cli`
+- `server`

+`cli` runs the repl in the command line. `server` runs an http server that can be sent code to evaluate.